 Athieno’s parents were born and raised in Uganda and they were very competitive athletes throughout their youth.

-Athieno’s mom Justine Grace Wandera is from Arua and a former netball star champion in Ediofe Girls School, back in the 90’s.
-She is currently a Doctoral student.
+Athieno’s mother Justine Grace Etima Wandera is a former netball star champion in Ediofe Girls School, back in the 90’s from Arua.
+She is daughter of former Commissioner General of Uganda Prisons Service (UPS), Joseph Etima and currently a Doctoral candidate at Walden University USA and

 Athieno’s dad Dr. Apollo Wandera from Tororo, is the lanky, former 800 meter track and field champion back in 90’s in Uganda.
 He studied at Kisoko High in Tororo, St. James SSS in Jinja but his running talent was not enough to secure him scholarships.
 He dropped out of school and headed to Australia first, then finally the US.